acmgit/minetest_poi/README.md

 As Admin, you can grant Privs for the Player.
 All the Points will be stored at a File in your World-Directory with the name: poi.txt

+### /poi_validate
+Checks the List of Entrys for invalid Names or Positions.
+If found an Entry, the command deletes it.
+This Action will be logged.

 ## Privileges

 interact:<br>